 Concealer to Hide a Cold Sore

-When your cold sore enters the healing stage, you can now use makeup to lessen its appearance.
+When your cold sore enters the healing stage, you can now put makeup on to lessen its appearance.
 To cover a healing cold sore, it’s recommended to use a highly concentrated, heavy concealer.

 Follow these steps to get complete coverage: